How to Freeze Peppers

 Gently wash your peppers being careful not to scrub them.
 You want your produce to be in the best shape possible, so wash gently so you do not bruise.

-Let peppers sit to air dry on a towel right on your kitchen counter.
+Let peppers sit to air dry on a towel right as you continue washing the next batch.

 Step #4.
 Wear Protection

-Even if you are only working with mild-flavored Bell peppers you must wear gloves when you freeze peppers.
+Even if you are only working with mild-flavored peppers such as the Bell variety, you must wear gloves when working with them.

-I cannot tell you how many times I have frozen peppers without gloves thinking I would be just fine.
-And at the moment they were okay, however even after washing them several times throughout the day, my evening my hands would burn.
+I cannot tell you how many times I have frozen peppers without gloves, thinking I would be just fine.
+However, even after washing them several times throughout the day, by evening my hands would burn.

-My advice is to wear gloves, even if you are barely touching them.
-Juices from even mild peppers can irritate your skin sometimes without you realizing it until later on.
+My advice is to wear gloves, even if you are barely touching the peppers.
+Juices from even mild peppers can irritate your skin, and you may not realize it until later on.

 I like thin gloves like these.
 They work great and are pretty inexpensive.
 Or you can use kitchen gloves like these if you prefer.